 An antigen is any substance that can spark an immune response.

 In many cases, an antigen is a bacterium, fungus, virus, toxin, or foreign body.
-But it can also be one of our own cells that is faulty or dead.
-Initially, a range of cell types works together to recognize the antigen as an invader.
+But it can also be a cell that is faulty or dead.

 The role of B lymphocytes

-Once B lymphocytes spot the antigen, they begin to secrete antibodies (antigen is short for “antibody generators”).
+Once B lymphocytes spot the antigen (antibody generators), they begin secreting antibodies.
 Antibodies are special proteins that lock on to specific antigens.